nebevk/portfolio-page/portfolio-new/README.md

 - Add new objects to the `projects` array.
 Each project can have:
   - `title`, `description`, `image` or `images`, `tags`, `link`, `details`, `moreImages`.
 - Place project images in the `public/` directory and reference them as `/yourimage.jpg`.

-### Change Logo

-- Replace `public/logowhite_03.png` with your own logo image.
-- The navigation will automatically use this image.

-### Change Background

-- Replace `public/ocean-bg.jpg` with your preferred background image.
-- Adjust overlay or blur in `src/app/layout.tsx` if needed.

-### Update About/Contact

-- Edit `src/components/About.tsx` and `src/components/Contact.tsx` for your info, skills, and links.

 ## 🌍 Deployment (Netlify)